guillaumecherel/monapmc/README.md

 Fig L2 vs time K

-:   A two column grid of plots showing L2 vs time for replicated runs.
+:   Three plots showing L2 vs time for replicated runs of APMC and MonAPMC for
-    Plots on the left column are runs of the APMC algorithm, plots on the right are runs of MonAPMC.
-Rows correspond to different values of parallelism K:
-    1, 2, 4, 100.
-For MonAPMC, nGen is set such that `nGen * K = 4000` to be closer to APMC's running conditions.
-The StepMax parameter must also be adapted such that `stepMax * nGen = 400000`.
+    different values of parallelism K: 1, 4 and 100.

-The first set of plots (`l2_vs_realtime_k`) shows this evolution for both algorithms and different values of K in 1, 2, 4, 10.
+The first set of plots (`l2_vs_time_k`) shows L2 vs time for both algorithms and different values of K in 1, 2, 4, 10.
 These plots illustrate that:

 - MonAPMC and APMC have a similar results in terms of time and quality,
 - There both benefit from additionnal cores.